-Octopus Electroverse runs a monthly photo competition which awards: £50 credit to the user who submits the most approved photos of different charging locations. £25 credit to the runner-up. £25 credit to the user who submits the most-eye-catching photo.
+Octopus Electroverse runs a monthly photo competition which awards: £30 credit to two users who are the first to upload a picture to a charge point. £30 credit to the user who submits the best seasonal photo - depicting the season of the month. £30 credit to the user who submits the most-eye-catching photo.
 Get snapping and submitting to be in with a chance to win some charging credit!

 This month's competition is open!
 If you'd like to enter, check out our blog Octopus Electroverse Monthly Photo Competition, for all the details.